 Fortunately, in 1992, another hall was added to the Moscone Center.
 The additional space allowed exhibitors to construct more elaborate displays to showcase their vehicles and provided spectators a more spacious and inviting environment in which to view them.
 It also allowed the San Francisco International Auto Show to grow into what it has become today–the premier auto show in Northern California and the only one held regionally that lures the dazzling, high-tech displays from the world’s major manufacturers.
 It is the second largest auto show in the Western United States and the number one exhibition of any kind in Northern California.

-Now celebrating its 61st year, the International Auto Show, continues to grow.
-This year’s show, set for November 21 -25, will fill the newly remodeled Moscone Center with exhibits in the north and south halls, the new south hall expansion, the Esplanade Ballroom plus the north and south lobby and driveway areas.
+Now celebrating its 62nd year, the International Auto Show, continues to grow.
+This year’s show, set for Nov.
+28 – Dec.
+2, will fill the newly remodeled Moscone Center with exhibits in the north and south halls, the new south hall expansion plus the north and south lobby and driveway areas.

-The latest in automotive technology and innovation representing the work of the world’s major manufacturers will be on display at the show including 2019-model vehicles, new product introductions, the largest selection of electric, hybrid and alternative fuel vehicles plus the newest driver assist and connectivity technology.
+The latest in automotive technology and innovation representing the work of the world’s major manufacturers will be on display at the show including many of the 2020-model vehicles, new product introductions, the largest selection of electric, hybrid and alternative fuel vehicles plus the newest driver assist and connectivity technology.

-In addition, there will be exotic sports cars, manufacturer “Test Drives” and special exhibits including an electric vehicle infrastructure display from PG&E, the Academy of Art University Classic Car Collection, and the San Francisco Auto Salon with modified and trend setting cars.
+In addition, there will be exotic sports cars, manufacturer “Test Drives” and special exhibits including the Academy of Art University Classic Car Collection and the San Francisco Auto Salon with modified and trend setting cars.
 The Show will also include exhibits from the Aston Martin and Ferrari Clubs of America, a display of Teslas and an auto accessory booth area.

-The San Francisco Chronicle 61st Annual International Auto Show, presented by Golden 1 Credit Union and supported by the California New Car Dealers Association, promises to be the most spectacular show to date.
+The San Francisco Chronicle 62nd Annual International Auto Show, the Bay Area’s largest and most prestigious auto exposition, is presented by Golden 1 Credit Union and supported by the California New Car Dealers Association.
+It promises to be the most spectacular show to date.